rmetzler/bliki/wiki/git/theory-and-practice/refs-and-names.md

 * `refs/tags/NAME`: tags.
 The tag name is the ref name with `refs/heads/` removed.
 Names generally point to commits or tag objects.

+* `refs/bisect/STATE`: `git bisect` markers for known-good and known-bad revisions, from which the rest of the bisect state can be derived.

+There are also a few special refs directly in the `refs/` namespace, most
+notably:

 * `refs/stash`: The most recent stash entry, as maintained by `git stash`.
   (Other stash entries are maintained by a separate system.)
 Names generally